meshramaditya/devops-docker-jenkins-k8s/README.md

 ## Container Registry or Docker Hub

 - Why use a registry?
-  A container registry stores Docker images centrally, allowing them to be shared, versioned, and deployed across different environments.
+-A container registry stores Docker images centrally, allowing them to be shared, versioned, and deployed across different environments.

 - Difference between local image and registry image?
-  A local image exists only on the local machine.
+-A local image exists only on the local machine.
   A registry image is stored in a remote repository such as Docker Hub and can be pulled from anywhere.

 - Why not build images directly on production servers?
-  Building images on production servers consumes resources, increases security risks, and creates inconsistent deployment processes.
+-Building images on production servers consumes resources, increases security risks, and creates inconsistent deployment processes.
 Images should be built once in CI and deployed everywhere.
 ---

 ## Kubernetes Installation

 - What is Kubernetes?
-  Kubernetes is an open-source container orchestration platform that automates deployment, scaling, networking, and management of containerized applications.
+-Kubernetes is an open-source container orchestration platform that automates deployment, scaling, networking, and management of containerized applications.

 - Why not run containers directly?
-  Running containers directly lacks automatic scaling, self-healing, load balancing, service discovery, and rolling update capabilities.
+-Running containers directly lacks automatic scaling, self-healing, load balancing, service discovery, and rolling update capabilities.

 - What problems does Kubernetes solve?
-  Kubernetes provides:
+-Kubernetes provides:

 Automated deployment
 Self-healing